 - 6 = Complete protection (dust tight)

-The second number shows resistance to liquid ingress (fresh water only).
+The second number of an IP rating shows resistance to liquid ingress (fresh water only).

 - 0 = None

 - 1 = Protected against dripping water (vertically falling drops)